 The Audit Committee oversees the accounting and financial reporting practices and procedures of the Arizona Metals and the audits of Arizona Metals' consolidated financial statements.
-The principal responsibilities of the Audit Committee include: (i) overseeing the quality and integrity of the internal controls and accounting procedures of Arizona Metals, including reviewing Arizona Metals' procedures for internal control with Arizona Metals' auditor and chief financial officer; (ii) reviewing and assessing the quality and integrity of Arizona Metals' annual and quarterly financial statements and related management discussion and analysis, as well as all other material continuous disclosure documents, such as the Company's annual information form; (iii) monitoring compliance with legal and regulatory requirements related to financial reporting; (iv) reviewing and approving the engagement of the auditor of the Company and independent audit fees; (v) reviewing the qualifications, performance and independence of the auditor, including meeting with the auditor as required in connection with the audit services provided to the Company; (vi) assessing the Company's financial and accounting personnel; (vii) reviewing the Company's ordinary course of business and any pending litigation involving the Company; and (ix)

-examining improprieties or suspected improprieties with respect to accounting and other matters that affect financial reporting.
+The principal responsibilities of the Audit Committee include: (i) overseeing the quality and integrity of the internal controls and accounting procedures of Arizona Metals, including reviewing Arizona Metals' procedures for internal control with Arizona Metals' auditor and chief financial officer; (ii) reviewing and assessing the quality and integrity of Arizona Metals' annual and quarterly financial statements and related management discussion and analysis, as well as all other material continuous disclosure documents, such as the Company's annual information form; (iii) monitoring compliance with legal and regulatory requirements related to financial reporting; (iv) reviewing and approving the engagement of the auditor of the Company and independent audit fees; (v) reviewing the qualifications, performance and independence of the auditor of the Company, considering the auditor's recommendations and managing the relationship with the auditor, including meeting with the auditor as required in connection with the audit services provided to the Company; (vi) assessing the Company's financial and accounting personnel; (vii) reviewing the Company's risk management procedures; (viii) reviewing any significant transactions outside the Company's ordinary course of business and any pending litigation involving the Company; and (ix) examining improprieties or suspected improprieties with respect to accounting and other matters that affect financial reporting.